-- Learning is a wonderful gift. - Every student can achieve success. - The Year 10 courses build upon the learning of content, skills and processes established from Prep to Year 9. - The best preparation for the Senior Years is a rigorous Curriculum where students have taken every opportunity to learn core content, skills and processes. - There is Core learning in Religion, English, Mathematics, Science, History as well as Health and Physical Education which is essential for success in Years 11 and 12. - There are opportunities for specialisation of subjects in preparation for Years 11 and 12. - This is the time to establish strong, consistent study habits of 2-3 hours per night. - All assessment of learning is important.
+- Learning is a wonderful gift and every student can achieve success. - The Year 10 courses build upon the learning of content, skills and processes established from Prep to Year 9. - The best preparation for the Senior Years is a rigorous Curriculum where students have taken every opportunity to learn core content, skills and processes. - The learning, teaching and assessment in Year 10 is a solid foundation for Year 11 and 12. - There is Core learning in Religion, English, Mathematics, Science, History as well as Health and Physical Education which is essential for success in Years 11 and 12. - There are opportunities for specialisation of subjects in preparation for Years 11 and 12. - This is the time to establish strong, consistent study habits of 2-3 hours per night. - All assessment of learning is important.